R-D-King/grad-proj/README.md

 - `POST /api/reports/generate` - Generate a report
 - `GET /api/reports/download` - Download a report as CSV

+## Dependencies

+The project requires the following Python packages:
+- Flask 2.3.3
+- Flask-SQLAlchemy 3.1.1
+- Flask-SocketIO 5.3.6
+- python-socketio 5.10.0
+- python-engineio 4.8.0
+- eventlet 0.33.3

+## WebSocket Events

+The application uses WebSockets for real-time updates:
+- `weather_update` - Sent when new weather data is available
+- `preset_activated` - Sent when an irrigation preset is activated
+- `pump_status_change` - Sent when the pump status changes

+## Resolved Issues

+The following issues have been fixed:

+1. Pump Control:
+   - ✅ Fixed pump duration tracking and display
+   - ✅ Resolved type mismatch error when stopping the pump
+   - ✅ Pump duration now correctly recorded in the database

+2. Report Generation:
+   - ✅ Report options now properly filter displayed data
+   - ✅ Clear button for reports is now functioning

+3. Date Selection:
+   - ✅ Default dates for reports now display properly

+4. Report Filtering:
+   - ✅ Report data now only shows selected columns
+   - ✅ Downloaded CSV reports only include selected data columns

 ## Known Issues

 The following issues are currently being addressed: